 9. Be a good historian

 The value of a patient’s knowledge about their medical history cannot be overstated.
 If the patient is unable to give a detailed history of symptoms, a well-informed family member or friend is an excellent substitute.
 Bringing good knowledge of the course of our illnesses, the history and progression of symptoms, what’s worked well in the past and what didn’t work so well, and other details of our journey makes the visit quicker and simpler for both us and the physician.
 While we don’t want to slip into verbosity and idle chit-chat or medical jargon, a concise, all-inclusive bullet-point history goes a long way to making our visit a positive one, both for us and for our care team.
-It’s often time-consuming to go through medical records and try to put the whole story together, especially when there are literally boxes of notes.
-Assisting the doctor here is a great resource and saves her lots of time and energy.
+It’s often time-consuming to go through medical records and try to put the whole story together, especially when there are literally boxes of notes, much of which is EMR-gobbly-gook that is meaningless, redundant and time-consuming.
+Assisting the doctor here is quite helpful and saves lots of time and energy.

 10. Have a good handle on the admin side of your journey

 Blessings, my friends.
 Keep on keeping on and remember… be good to our doctors and patient care team.
-We kinda need them.
+It’s the right thing to do – and we kinda need them.